Cellar Spider (Daddy Long Legs) Control

 Glue Board

-After you have eliminated the Cellar Spiders from your home, you need to be sure they don't make a return.
-Practice good housekeeping and implement a regular cleaning routine and organize your storage spaces will do wonders in preventing Cellar Spiders from stepping foot in your home again.
+After eliminating the cellar spiders from your home, you need to be sure they don't make a return.
+Practicing good housekeeping and implementing a regular cleaning routine, and organizing your storage spaces will do wonders in preventing cellar spiders from stepping foot in your home again.

-• Use caulk to seal points of entry that Cellar Spiders may use to gain access into your home.
+• Use caulk to seal entry points that cellar spiders may use to gain access into your home.

-• Address moisture issues around the home by fixing plumbing leaks, using a dehumidifier or other method of keeping your basement or crawl space completely dry.
+• Fix plumbing leaks, use a dehumidifier, or find another method of keeping your basement or crawl space completely dry to address moisture issues around the home.

-• Spray a perimeter treatment of Supreme IT Insecticide around the outside of your home every 90 days to discourage daddy longlegs or other insects from returning.
+• Spray a perimeter treatment of Supreme IT Insecticide outside your home every 90 days to discourage daddy longlegs or other insects from returning.

 Key Takeaways